-Years of Service Contract Years 7/1/09-6/30/12
+Years of Service Contract Years 7/1/12- 6/30/16

 1 \$5,000

 2 \$6,000

 3 \$7,000

 4 \$8,000

 5 \$9,000

 6 \$10,000

 7 \$11,000

 8 \$12,000

 9 \$13,000

 10 \$14,000

 11 \$15,000

 12 or more \$16,000

 13 or more \$17,000

-- b.
-The amounts set forth in Subsection a. above will be pro-rated in accordance with the provisions that follow, with the proviso that an employee who terminates prior to the last day of the employee's last full pay period in June of any year shall not (except as provided in Sections 4 or 5) receive payment for that or any subsequent year. - 1.
-Payments to full-time and part-time employees not in active pay status the full contract year will be pro-rated based upon the employee's number of months of credited service in the contract year, i.e., the number of months in which the employee is in active pay status at least ten days or 75 hours.
+b.
+The amounts set forth in Subsection a. above will be pro-rated in accordance with the provisions that follow, with the proviso that an employee who terminates prior to the last day of the employee's last full pay period in June of any year shall not (except as provided in Sections 4 or 5) receive payment for that or any subsequent year.

-- 2. Payments to part-time employees will also be prorated by comparing the employee's paid hours (counting one-quarter for each hour on call) to a full-time schedule, i.e., 1956 hours per year (163 hours per month).
-To be eligible for any payment, an employee must be paid at least 50% of the number of hours that would be worked by a full-time employee with the same number of months of credited service. - Section 3. a.
-In furtherance of the QAP, each full-time Podiatrist of an agency under the Governor's jurisdiction who is in an active pay status on the last day of the employee's last full pay period in June shall be eligible for a payment of \$5,000 for contract years July 1, 2009 through June 30, 2012.
-Payment will be made to the employee by the following August 31. - b.
-The entitlement of a full-time Podiatrist of an agency under the Governor's jurisdiction who is not in active pay status the full fiscal year and the entitlement of a part-time Podiatrist will be calculated in accordance with the calculation procedure set forth in Section 2.b. above. - Section 4.
-An employee who is furloughed after July 1 of any entitlement year and who is not recalled prior to the last day of the employee's last full pay period in June of that entitlement year shall receive payment for that year only, calculated in accordance with the provisions of Sections 2 or 3, as appropriate. - Section 5.
+- 1. Payments to full-time and part-time employees not in active pay status the full contract year will be pro-rated based upon the employee's number of months of credited service in the contract year, i.e., the number of months in which the employee is in active pay status at least ten days or 75 hours. - 2.
+Payments to part-time employees will also be prorated by comparing the employee's paid hours (counting one-quarter for each hour on call) to a full-time schedule, i.e., 1956 hours per year (163 hours per month).
+To be eligible for any payment, an employee must be paid at least 50% of the number of hours that would be worked by a full-time employee with the same number of months of credited service.

+Section 3. a.
+In furtherance of the QAP, each full-time Podiatrist of an agency under the Governor's jurisdiction who is in an active pay status on the last day of the employee's last full pay period in June shall be eligible for a payment of \$5,000 for contract years July 1, 2012 through June 30, 2016.
+Payment will be made to the employee by the following August 31.

+b.
+The entitlement of a full-time Podiatrist of an agency under the Governor's jurisdiction who is not in active pay status the full fiscal year and the entitlement of a part-time Podiatrist will be calculated in accordance with the calculation procedure set forth in Section 2.b. above.

+Section 4.
+An employee who is furloughed after July 1 of any entitlement year and who is not recalled prior to the last day of the employee's last full pay period in June of that entitlement year shall receive payment for that year only, calculated in accordance with the provisions of Sections 2 or 3, as appropriate.

+Section 5.
 Upon the death of an eligible employee who qualified for a Quality Assurance Payment, the Employer will pay a pro-rated Quality Assurance Payment to the employee's estate.
-No reimbursement to the Employer will be required from the estate of an employee who dies subsequent to receipt of a Quality Assurance Payment. - Section 6.
-It is understood that employees of the Pennsylvania State System of Higher Education (PASSHE) shall be only be entitled to a QAP for the contract year ending on June 30, 2011, subject to the eligibility requirements outlined in Sections 2 through 5.
-The Alliance and the PASSHE agree to reopen the provisions of this Article for negotiations for the period of July 1, 2011 to June 30, 2012. - Section 7.
+No reimbursement to the Employer will be required from the estate of an employee who dies subsequent to receipt of a Quality Assurance Payment.

+Section 6.
 Effective as soon as practically possible, the Commonwealth shall provide the QAP to employees in agencies under the Governor's jurisdiction as a pro-rated bi-weekly recurring payment commencing at the beginning of a contract year to replace the annual lump sum payment outlined above.